Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Is CPU Integrated Graphics Enough for Gaming?

-If you want to play low-spec games, then a CPU with integrated graphics is enough.
+If you want to play low-spec games, a CPU with integrated graphics is enough.
 On the other hand, if you are a professional gamer or gaming is your favorite time pass, you need a more powerful GPU.
 It is because the maximum FPS such a CPU can give is 60.

 Do You Need More RAM For Integrated Graphics?